crtaylor315/PrintNightmare-Before-Halloween/README.md

 ![image](https://user-images.githubusercontent.com/63630561/138560380-300e948e-9d90-41d0-bf5d-41852c37cdf6.png)

+**Make sure to restart the print spooler after it has been disabled**

 If you need to print temporarily or a permanent fix has been released, you can enable the feature again.
 Here's how:

 1)	Open Start.
-2)	Search for PowerShell, right-click the top result and select the Run as administrator problem.
+2)	Search for PowerShell, right-click the top result and select the Run as administrator.
 3)	Type the following command to prevent the service from starting back up again during restart and press Enter:
 		Set-Service -Name Spooler -StartupType Automatic
 4)	Type the following command to stop the Print Spooler service and press Enter: <br/>